Common independence topics has been saved

 - Non-Deloitte employment or independent consulting services, including but not limited to professor/instructor roles, part-time employment (e.g., retail store, self-employment, family business, professional service, any other type of paid position), and providing independent contractor services (e.g., sales- or commissions-based activities)

-Also consider certain relationships that you are aware of pertaining to your Close Relatives.
-“Close Relatives” includes your parents, step-parents, non-dependent children and siblings.
-Note that unlike your spouse, spousal equivalent and dependents, when it comes to Close Relatives, if you are not aware of these situations, you are not required to ask.
+Also consider certain relationships that you are aware of pertaining to your Close Family Members.
+“Close Family Members” includes your parents, step-parents, non-dependent children and siblings.
+Note that unlike your spouse, spousal equivalent and dependents, when it comes to Close Family Members, if you are not aware of these situations, you are not required to ask.

-Consider contacting National Office Independence if you are aware of a Close Relative who has one of the following situations: a financial interest in a company that is material to his/her net worth; Employment in an accounting, financial reporting or other significant role at a company.
+Consider contacting Independence Compliance Onboarding if you are aware of a Close Family Member who has one of the following situations: a financial interest in a company that is material to his/her net worth or employment in an accounting, financial reporting or other significant role at a company.

-A Spousal Equivalent relationship is deemed to exist in any of the following cases:
+- Spousal equivalent–Relationship is deemed to exist in any of the following case:

 - A civil union in which the applicable law does not define the parties as spouses.